mgienow/100DOC/log.md

 ## Day 47 extra credit##
 Finished the next section in the Rails tutorial -- adding an edit in the browser feature to the bookstore app -- and then solved my first Ruby kata on codewars.
 https://github.com/mgienow/My-Codewars-Kata-Solutions-RUBY

+##Day 48## 2/21/17
+**Today's progress** Yet more Rails app progress, styling the app and linking pages to one another, and another FCC algo challenge.